 Does Insurance Cover a Cracked Windshield?

-Debris, hail, temperature changes and car accidents can all cause chips, cracks and other damage to your windshield.
+Debris, hail, temperature changes and car accidents can all cause chips, cracks and other damage to a vehicles windshield.
 While a cracked windshield is not likely to shatter and cause injury, the damage can get worse — blocking your vision, interfering with safety features like lane assist or windshield wipers, and leaving you more vulnerable if you ever were to get into an accident.
 Not to mention, in most cases, it’s illegal to drive with a damaged windshield.

 How to Know When to Repair or Replace Your Cracked Windshield